Overthrow of the Roman monarchy: Development

-The traditional account likely derived from an earlier oral tradition.
+The traditional account is likely derived from an earlier oral tradition.
 Barthold Georg Niebuhr, in the early nineteenth century, posited that the oral tradition may have been transmitted by poems sung or recited by bards at banquets during the republic.
-While this "ballad theory" has "generally been dismissed by modern scholars", T. P. Wiseman has more recently argued that the stories were transmitted by means of public performance of plays dramatising historical events.
+While this "ballad theory" is no longer widely accepted, T. P. Wiseman has more recently argued that the stories were transmitted by means of public performance of plays dramatising historical events.
 Such plays would be especially important in a society with low literacy, and are perhaps supported by archaeological evidence suggesting circulation of Greek myths and stories in Italy as far back as the archaic period.
 Attilio Mastrocinque, in A companion to Livy, for example, identifies Lucius Accius's tragedy Brutus as a source for some of the stories transmitted via Livy.

 The sources we have today for the monarchy and the earliest parts of the republic are "notorious[ly] unreliable" literary sources: Livy, Dionysius of Halicarnassus, along with some supporting work from Plutarch's Life of Poplicola.
 The first literary history in Rome was written by Quintus Fabius Pictor c.
 200 BC, centuries after the actual fall of the monarchy.
-These early historians read the fragmentary evidence from early Rome "so that it read like a history of their own times" and the surviving accounts of Livy and others are based on these writers rather than the original evidence.
+These ancient historians read the fragmentary evidence from early Rome and reconstructed it such that it reflected their present and the surviving accounts of Livy and others are based on these writers rather than the original evidence.
 Thus: